Vaping is just as bad as smoking. Vaping is more addictive than cigarettes.

 These are just a couple of misconceptions about vaping.
 This article will discuss seven of the most common vaping myths and clear the air once and for all.

-Vaping Causes Popcorn Lung
+Vaping Causes Popcorn Lung: Not True

 Diacetyl, the chemical behind popcorn lung, is found in tiny concentrations in some e-liquid flavorings, however, there has never been a reported case of popcorn lung associated with vaping.
 This chemical is also found in similar concentrations in tobacco smoke, and takes constant exposure to enormous amounts in order to develop the disease.
 It is hallmark of factory workers who work with the chemical.

-Vaping Causes Wet Lung
+Myth: Vaping Causes Wet Lung

 Vaping does not directly cause wet lung.
+This is a half-myth.
 The one case study available that links wet lung to vaping, was of a young woman in rural Pennsylvania, who left an allergic reaction to e-liquid ingredients untreated.
 Upon the worsening of her symptoms, she was then admitted to the hospital and developed wet lung while under care.
 Allergic reactions are possible, and you should stop vaping and see your doctor immediately if you experience any unpleasant effects from vaping.

-Vaping Is Just As Bad As Smoking
+Vaping Is Just As Bad As Smoking… Not Likely

 Cigarettes are made up of thousands of toxic and cancerous chemicals, such as tar, carbon monoxide and DDT.
 The more you smoke, the more you ingest into your system and will cause lots of long-term damage to your body.